bodlukas/BayesFrag/README.md

 pip install bayesfrag
 ```
 It is good practice to do the installation in a new virtual environment, for example with [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 BayesFrag was tested with Python 3.10.12.

+## Contact
+BayesFrag is envisioned as an open-source software to be developed in collaboration with the community.
+If you are interested in contributing to the project or have any questions, comments, or suggestions, please contact Lukas Bodenmann at bodenmann (at) ibk.baug.ethz.ch.

 ## Acknowledgments
 We gratefully acknowledge support from the ETH Risk Center ("DynaRisk", Grant Nr.
 395 2018-FE-213).